 Lenders search your credit file which is produced by Credit Reference Agencies such as Experian, Equifax and Call Credit.
 Most lenders are looking for indications you are a reliable borrower, they want confidence you will repay what you borrow and a history of missed payments or defaults is like to scupper your chances with a mainstream provider but a specialist lender may be able to step in.

 Lenders who will lend to people with defaults

-Some specialist lenders recognize it's all too easy to miss the odd payment and their systems are designed with these people in mind.
-They usually have several tiers of products covering customers who have simply got a low credit score or missed the odd credit card payment right through to those with more significant issues and people with recent credit issues.
+Some specialist lenders recognise it's all too easy to miss the odd payment and their systems are designed with these people in mind.
+It's all too easy for mobile phone companies to slap on a default for a missed payment on a mobile phone contract, relatively modest amount and specialist look beyond this They usually have several tiers of products covering customers who have simply got a low credit score or missed the odd credit card payment right through to those with more significant issues and people with recent credit issues.

 How you get defaults